 NHS Borders Cancer Services Clinical Team with the support of the BGH Clinical Board developed the scope for this project by assessing the challenges faced by the service.
 In addition the service ensured the development option was a fit to the national, regional and local clinical strategies for the delivery of cancer services.
 Among the challenges experienced by the service are the increasing incidence and prevalence of cancer, more complex treatments requiring increased monitoring, different routes of administration, Healthcare Environment Inspection (HEI) requirements and the lack of a safe drugs preparation area.
-This outline proposal was submitted to Macmillan Cancer Support for review and the project requested financial support as part of the Macmillan Capital Investment Programme.
-The project was accepted and resulted in Macmillan working with key stakeholders from NHS Borders as well as professional consultants to undertake a feasibility exercise for the project.
+This outline proposal was submitted to Macmillan Cancer Support for review and the project requested financial support as part of the Macmillan Working with key stakeholders from NHS Borders as well as professional consultants to undertake a feasibility exercise for the project.